Accessibility and Disability Services

-At Horry Georgetown Technical College your success is our highest goal.
-The Office for Students with Disabilities provides students with disabilities an equal opportunity to participate in and benefit from programs and services offered at HGTC.
-Horry Georgetown Technical College is dedicated to providing appropriate services and accommodations to students with documented disabilities, in compliance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, and other applicable regulations.
+At Horry-Georgetown Technical College your success is our highest goal.
+The Office for Accessibility and Disabilities provides students with disabilities an equal opportunity to participate in and benefit from programs and services offered at HGTC.
+We are dedicated to providing appropriate services and accommodations to students with documented disabilities, in compliance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA), and other applicable regulations.

 Based on your individual needs and supporting documentation, accommodations may be provided in the classroom.
 Referral to outside agencies and other resources are also available.

 Title IX of the Education Amendments of 1972 (“Title IX”), 20 U.S.C. §1681 et seq., is a Federal civil rights law that prohibits discrimination on the basis of sex - including pregnancy and parental status - in educational programs and activities.

 According to guidance received from the Department of Education’s Office of Civil Rights (“OCR”), under Title IX, colleges must not exclude a pregnant student from participating in any part of an educational program.
 Horry-Georgetown Technical College is committed to ensuring that pregnant students receive reasonable accommodations to ensure access to our educational programs.
 Students do not have to drop out of classes or academic programs or change educational plans due to pregnancy.

 Generally speaking, if a student has approved testing accommodations, he/she will take his/her tests, quizzes, and final exams in the Testing Center.
 Students with testing accommodations have the right to choose to either test in the Testing Center or in the classroom with his/her classmates.
 Students who choose to test outside of the Testing Center cannot be guaranteed his/her testing accommodations.

 Steps for Utilizing Testing Center